viralshah77/aws-projects/Create WordPress Websirte Using Route53 And Lightsail_ReadMeE.md

 7. Paste the UserId/ Pwd in the Login Page of WordPress

-### Create/ Register a new domain in Amazon Route53 and point it Amazon Lightsail instance
+### Register a new domain in Amazon Route53
-#### Amazon Route53 is a domain name registrar or also called as domain name provider is used to create a domain (in our case, we created "nehacouture.com") , will need to then transfer this domain to Lightsail for it to converse it with WordPress
+#### Amazon Route53 is a domain name registrar or also called as domain name provider is used to create a domain (in our case, we created "nehacouture.com").
+Once the domain is registered, will need then need to transfer it to Lightsail for it to converse it with WordPress

 1. On the AWS Management Console, select Route 53 and click on "Register domain"
 2. Under "Choose a domain Name", enter the domain name which you want to register, if that domain is already registered, it will advise you with alternate domain.
 In our case, I had already registered "nehacouture.com" and tried to create new one with the same name , see the results below